-The Administrative Coordinator plays a key, office-based role in supporting Community Organizers, Account Managers and the Trade Ally Manager.
-The Administrative Coordinator is a key communicator between professional organizations, event coordinators, the Outreach Team, and the BPU.
-The coordinators manage event logistics, supply literature and giveaways, and maintain the calendars of events and approvals, as well as the purchase processing.
-Their role may require them to attend some events and presentations in support of Outreach Team activities.
+The Administrative Coordinator plays a key, office-based role in supporting Account Managers and the Trade Ally Manager.
+The Administrative Coordinator is a key communicator among professional organizations, event coordinators, the Outreach Team, and the BPU.
+The coordinator manages event logistics, supplies literature and giveaways, maintains the calendars of events and approvals, and processes purchasing.
+Their role may require the coordinator to attend some events and presentations in support of Outreach Team activities.